To regulate the liquor and gambling industries with integrity.

 In response to this recommendation, the Department of Racing, Gaming and Liquor has developed a form to assist applicants in the preparation of a Public Interest Assessment (PIA) submission by setting out the criteria contained in the Director of Liquor Licensing’s policy - Public Interest Assessment in a questionnaire format.

 The form will be available in two formats – a word template and a printable adobe/pdf document and can be accessed on the Department’s website.

 Applicants should note that the space provided in the printable adobe/pdf document is not an indication of the amount of information which should be provided and additional information can be provided as an attachment if necessary.

 Please note, it is not a mandatory requirement to complete the PIA Form 2A to prepare a PIA submission – this form has been provided to assist applicants in the preparation of a PIA by providing a questionnaire format – applicants can prepare a PIA submission in an alternate format if they wish.

 Changes to acceptable identification documents

-From July 1, 2014 the Department of Transport will introduce a Western Australian Photo Card which will serve as an official identity card for people who, for various reasons, do not have an Australian driver’s licence.
+On July 1, 2014 the Department of Transport introduced a Western Australian Photo Card which serves as an official identity card for people who,for various reasons, do not have an Australian driver’s licence.